-For a more detailed assessment of examination results, grades may be further differentiated by increasing or decreasing the individual grades by 0.3; however, the grade 0.7 and incremental grades above 4.0 may not be used.
+For more detailed assessment of examination performance, grades may be further differentiated by increasing or decreasing the individual grades by 0.3; however, the grade 0.7 and incremental grades above 4.0 may not be used.

-- (2) The final module grade is calculated on the basis of the unrounded values of module examinations, weighted according to the number of credits earned.
-If a final examination is to be completed within a module, the grade from this final module examination constitutes the grade for this module. - (3) Grading for the final module grade, and the overall Master's examination grade is as follows:
+- (3) The final module grade is calculated on the basis of the unrounded values for sub-module examinations and weighted according to the number of credits earned. - (4) Grading for the final module grade, and the overall Master's examination grade is as follows: